 Congress amended the Denali Commission Act in 1999 to provide for the planning, design, construction, and equipping of health care facilities.
 The Health Facilities Program collaborates with numerous organizations, including the Alaska Native Regional Health Corporations, from which the program receives support.
-The Commission has invested in regional networks of primary care clinics across Alaska and, in response to Congressional direction in 2003, initiated efforts to fund additional program areas addressing other health and social service-related facility needs.
+The Commission has invested in regional networks of primary care clinics across Alaska and, in response to congressional direction in 2003, initiated efforts to fund additional program areas addressing other health and social service-related facility needs.
 Further, the Health Facilities Program incorporated behavioral health, dental care, and other components into its clinic design.
 Over the years, the program has expanded to include annual initiatives to support domestic violence facilities, elder housing, primary care in hospitals, emergency medical services equipment, and hospital designs.

 During the past decade, the program used a universe-of-need model for primary care and an annual selection process via a Health Steering Committee for other program areas.
 In 1999, the program created a deficiency list for primary care clinics and found 288 communities statewide in need of clinic replacement, expansion, and/or renovation.
 That list was last updated in 2008.
 In the past, projects were recommended for funding if they demonstrated project readiness.
-However, the Health Facilities Program was last funded by Congress in fiscal year 2010.
+However, the Health Facilities Program was last funded by Congress in FY 2010.
+The Commission's Health program is still functioning with funding appropriated several years ago, but is winding down as projects are completed.
 In general, no new construction project nominations are currently being accepted.